Himas18/Fraud_Detection/README.md

 ## 🐳 Run with Docker

 You can containerize and run the entire project with a single Docker command.
+Note: This app runs locally over http:// — make sure not to use https:// or the browser may block the connection.

 1. Build the Docker image
 docker build -t fraud-detector .